 Under 2 hours

-Learn how to install a window air conditioner to cool your room if the space isn’t connected to central air conditioning or use it to supplement your centralized system.
-There are many varieties of portable air conditioners and smart air conditioners to choose from, and some can be rather large.
-Measure your widow opening before shopping and select a model that will fit the dimensions.
+Learn how to install a window air conditioner to cool your room.
+It's a good option if the space isn’t connected to central air conditioning.
+Or use it to supplement your centralized system.
+There are many varieties of portable air conditioners and smart air conditioners.
+Some can be rather large.
+Measure your window opening before shopping to select a model that will fit.
+Use this guide to learn how to install a window AC unit properly.

-Before learning how to install a window air conditioner, be sure that your window is sound and sturdy enough to support the weight of the air conditioning unit.
-If there’s any rot or damage around the window frame, make the necessary repairs first.
+Before learning how to install a window air conditioner, be sure that your window is sound and sturdy.
+It needs to be strong enough to support the weight of the air conditioning unit.
+See if there’s any rot or damage around the window frame.
+Make any necessary repairs first.

-Something else to consider when deciding how to install a window AC unit is whether to use a support bracket.
-This type of bracket is sold separately and is recommended because it transfers some weight of the air conditioner from the window sash and sill.
-It provides additional safety and minimizes the chance of damage to the window, window parts or the outside wall.
+Learning how to install a window AC unit includes deciding whether to use a support bracket.
+A support bracket transfers some of the weight of the air conditioner off the window sash and sill.
+A support bracket will minimize the chance of damage to the window, window parts or the outside wall.

-Some bracket models require no tools and can be easily removed for seasonal storage.
-Other types of support brackets attach to the window frame for a more permanent solution.
-Follow the manufacturer’s instructions for how to install a window air conditioner support bracket.
+Some support bracket models require no tools.
+They can be easily removed for seasonal storage.
+Other types of support brackets permanently attach to the window frame.

-- Then, slide the accordion panels onto both sides of the air conditioner, if not pre-assembled in a guide track.
+- Slide the accordion panels onto both sides of the air conditioner.

-- Air conditioners are deceptively heavy, making Installing a window AC unit a two-person job.
-Carefully lift the air conditioner with a helper and place it inside the open window.
+- Air conditioners are very heavy.
+Installing a window AC unit is a two person job.
+Carefully lift the air conditioner with a helper.
+Place it gently inside the open window.

 - Rest the unit on the bottom of the window frame and mounting support bracket.

 - Position the unit’s bottom guide, or flange, flush against the window stool.

-Always follow the manufacturer’s instructions for how to install a window AC unit, because some types might have steps specific to that model.
-Keep your helper nearby to assist with balancing the heavy unit in the open window until it is secure.
+Most instructions for how to install a window AC unit are about the same.
+However, some types might have steps specific to that model.
+You will need help to balance the heavy unit in the open window.